Call Now Free Quote

 Two conditions require intervention beyond masonry repair:

-Failed flashing and water management: When water is entering the wall system through failed flashing at rooflines, window heads, or wall penetrations, masonry repair alone will not stop the damage cycle.
+Failed flashing and water management.
+When water is entering the wall system through failed flashing at rooflines, window heads, or wall penetrations, masonry repair alone will not stop the damage cycle.
 Replacing spalled brick while the water source remains active means the new brick begins to fail immediately.
-Flashing failures, failed caulk at window heads, and drainage problems at the wall base must be corrected as part of the same project, not left for later.
+Flashing failures, failed caulk at window heads, and drainage problems at the wall base must be corrected as part of the same project.

 The Cost of Choosing Wrong